godotengine/godot-docs/classes/class_displayserver.rst

 Displays the most recent image in the queue on vertical blanking intervals, while rendering to the other images (no tearing is visible).
 Framerate is unlimited (nonwithstanding :ref:`Engine.max_fps<class_Engine_property_max_fps>`).

 Although not guaranteed, the images can be rendered as fast as possible, which may reduce input lag (also called "Fast" V-Sync mode). :ref:`VSYNC_MAILBOX<class_DisplayServer_constant_VSYNC_MAILBOX>` works best when at least twice as many frames as the display refresh rate are rendered.
+Not supported when using the Compatibility rendering method.

 .. rst-class:: classref-item-separator